jodaiber/jodaiber.github.com/DenoisedWebTreebank.md

 ## Documentation

-For more information and documentation, please see [my 2013 MSc thesis](http://jodaiber.github.io/doc/msc_thesis.pdf).
+For more information and documentation, please see [my 2013 Master thesis](http://jodaiber.github.io/doc/msc_thesis.pdf).

 ## Data